A volume correspondence between anti-de Sitter space and its boundary: Introduction

 \begin{theorem} Let $P\in\mathcal{H}_0$ in $\mathbb{DH}^{n+1}_1$, then $V_{n+1}(P)$ is real for $n$ odd, and $V_{n+1}(P)$ is imaginary for $n$ even and is completely determined by the intersection of $P$ and $\partial\mathbb{H}^{n+1}_1$. \end{theorem}

 \begin{remark} We remark that while a bounded polytope in $\mathbb{H}^{n+1}_1$ always has finite \emph{real} volume for both odd and even dimensions, by definition it is not an element in $\mathcal{H}_0$, so this property does not contradict Theorem~\ref{theorem_volume_AdS_real_imaginary}.
 For $n$ even, Theorem~\ref{theorem_volume_AdS_real_imaginary} implies that the information of $V_{n+1}(P)$ is completely encoded in the boundary at infinity $\partial\mathbb{H}^{n+1}_1$.
-This is a crucial property for exploring new (conformal) invariants on $\partial\mathbb{H}^{n+1}_1$, establishing an AdS-CFT type correspondence between the volume on $\mathbb{DH}^{n+1}_1$ and a new \emph{volume} on $\partial\mathbb{H}^{n+1}_1$ that we introduce next.
-More precisely, what makes the construction of $\mathbb{DH}^{n+1}_1$ so special or in some sense even necessary is that, to have the correct setup, it is the volume on $\mathbb{DH}^{n+1}_1$, \emph{not} the volume on $\mathbb{H}^{n+1}_1$, that makes sense of this AdS-CFT type correspondence to $\partial\mathbb{H}^{n+1}_1$. \end{remark}
+As an important application of Theorem~\ref{theorem_volume_AdS_real_imaginary}, for $n$ even and $n\ge 2$, the volume on $\mathbb{DH}^{n+1}_1$ induces an intrinsic (conformal) \emph{volume} on $\partial\mathbb{H}^{n+1}_1$ that is invariant under conformal transformations of $\partial\mathbb{H}^{n+1}_1$ (see below).
+Another main application is that for $n$ even, it establishes an AdS-CFT type correspondence between the volumes on $\mathbb{DH}^{n+1}_1$ and $\partial\mathbb{H}^{n+1}_1$.
+What makes the construction of $\mathbb{DH}^{n+1}_1$ so special or in some aspects even necessary is that, to have a correct setup, technically it is the volume on $\mathbb{DH}^{n+1}_1$ instead of the volume on $\mathbb{H}^{n+1}_1$, that makes sense of this AdS-CFT type correspondence to the volume on $\partial\mathbb{H}^{n+1}_1$. \end{remark}